007 MAGAZINE - The World's Foremost James Bond Resource!

 UK 33rpm 12" Long Playing Records - Compilation albums

 The first UK James Bond compilation LP entitled ‘The Best of Bond’ was issued by United Artists records in 1969 and featured a collection of tracks from the first five films of the series.
 The compilation included the ‘James Bond Theme’ and the opening titles of From Russia With Love, but no vocal recordings were featured except ‘Kingston Calypso’ and ‘Under The Mango Tree’ from Dr. No. For the 10th anniversary of James Bond in the cinema, United Artists records issued a special edition double-LP featuring tracks from all films up to and including Diamonds Are Forever (1971).
 This time the compilation did include the main title vocal tracks with the curious omission of ‘Thunderball’ sung by Tom Jones and Nancy Sinatra's ‘You Only Live Twice’.
-Several tracks were the same as on ‘The Best of Bond’ compilation and featured John Barry's jazz instrumental version of ‘Goldfinger’ (not actually featured in the film) in addition to Shirley Bassey's title song version.
+Several tracks were the same as on ‘The Best of Bond’ compilation and featured John Barry's jazz instrumental version of ‘Goldfinger’ (not actually featured in the film and missing from the original UK soundtrack album) in addition to Shirley Bassey's title song version.
 Side four includes an unusual edited composite of the two tracks ‘Journey To Blofeld's Hideaway’ and ‘This Never Happened To The Other Feller’ [spelled ‘Fella’ on the original LP].
 The two tracks were presumably shortened and combined for timing purposes, as they both appear on the original On Her Majesty's Secret Service LP in longer separate versions.
 The two LPs were housed in a glossy gatefold sleeve which also included a four-page booklet showing poster artwork and stills alongside the release dates of each film.
 It should be noted that the booklet incorrectly states that From Russia With Love premiered at the London Pavilion on 10th October 1963, when in fact the film actually opened at the ODEON Leicester Square.
 This error was subsequently repeated in many publications in following years.
 The UK opening date of You Only Live Twice is also incorrectly stated as 11th April 1967, when in fact the premiere actually took place on 12th June.

 THE BEST OF BOND LP Compilation